matzman666/PyPipboy/doc/PipboyDataManager.md

     # unregisters a local map listener
     def unregisterLocalMapListener(self, listener)

+    # Returns the value with the given pipId
+    def getPipValueById(self, pipId):

     # Sets the custom marker on the map
     def rpcSetCustomMarker(self, x, y)